DavoDC/MediaManager/TTD.md

 # Things to Do

+### Extra
+make XML storage order match appearance in filename

 ### TODO
 Fix initialisation - some are null when loading XML Expand printing to print everything, then fix

-### Extra
-make XML storage order match appearance in filename

-## Reflector
+## ReleaseGroup Statistics
-make subitle count a list and add printing out code
+Split release group stats by movies+shows + anime

+Number of shows/animes

 ### LibChecker